alanlujan91/SequentialEGM/content/paper/2_method.md

     \end{split}
 \end{equation}

 This sequential approach is explicitly modeled after the nested approaches explored in {cite:t}`Clausen2020` and {cite:t}`Druedahl2021`.
 However, we offer additional insights that expand on these methods.
 An important observation is that now, every single choice is self-contained in a subproblem, and although the structure is specifically chosen to minimize the number of state variables at every stage, the problem does not change by this structural imposition.
-This is because there is no additional information or realization of uncertainty that happens between decisions, as can be seen by the expectation operator being in the last subproblem.
+This sequential formulation preserves the original problem because no uncertainty resolves between subproblems within a single period.
+From the agent's information set at time $t$, all three decisions are made simultaneously before any time-$t+1$ shocks realize.
+The expectation operator appears only in the final subproblem, ensuring decisions are made under identical information.
 From the perspective of the consumer, these decisions are essentially simultaneous, but a careful organization into sub-period problems enables us to solve the model more efficiently and can provide key economic insights.
 In this problem, as we will see, a key insight will be the ability to explicitly calculate the marginal value of wealth and the Frisch elasticity of labor.

 ## Sequential Solution

-As useful as it is to be able to use the EGM step more than once, there are clear problems where the EGM step is not applicable.
-This basic labor-portfolio choice problem demonstrates where we can use an additional EGM step, and where we can not.
-First, we go over a subproblem where we can not use the EGM step.
+While chaining multiple EGM steps offers substantial gains, not every subproblem admits an EGM solution.
+The labor-portfolio choice problem illustrates both the opportunities and limits of sequential EGM.
+We examine first a subproblem where EGM cannot be applied.

-In reorganizing the labor-portfolio problem into subproblems, we assigned the utility of leisure to the leisure-labor subproblem and the utility of consumption to the consumption-savings subproblem.
-There are no more separable convex utility functions to assign to this problem, and even if we re-organized the problem in a way that moved one of the utility functions into this subproblem, they would not be useful in solving this subproblem via EGM as there is no direct relation between the risky share of portfolio and consumption or leisure.
-Therefore, the only way to solve this subproblem is through standard convex optimization and root-finding techniques.
+The reorganization into subproblems assigned leisure utility to the labor-leisure stage and consumption utility to the consumption-savings stage, exhausting the separable utility functions available.
+The portfolio subproblem lacks a separable utility term directly related to the risky share.
+No reorganization of the problem can remedy this: the risky share affects utility only through its impact on future wealth, not through any contemporaneous utility component.
+Consequently, this subproblem requires standard convex optimization and root-finding techniques rather than an EGM inversion.

 Restating the problem in compact form gives

 \begin{equation}
-    \vEnd_{t}(\aRat_{t}) = \max_{\riskyshare_{t}} \Ex_{t} \left[ \PGro_{t+1}^{1-\CRRA}
+    v^{2}_{t}(\aRat_{t}) = \max_{\riskyshare_{t}} \Ex_{t} \left[ \PGro_{t+1}^{1-\CRRA}
-    \vFunc_{t+1}\left(\aRat_{t}(\Rfree + (\Risky_{t+1} - \Rfree) \riskyshare_{t})/\PGro_{t+1}, \tShkEmp_{t+1}\right)
+    v^{0}_{t+1}\left(\aRat_{t}(\Rfree + (\Risky_{t+1} - \Rfree) \riskyshare_{t})/\PGro_{t+1}, \tShkEmp_{t+1}\right)
     \right].
 \end{equation}